-Everything in Muzeiko's home has been thought out down to the last detail - from the specialized architecture, through energy efficiency, to the space for interactive exhibits, each of which piques children's curiosity about science, engineering, ecology, communication and the arts.
+Everything in Muzeiko's home is thought out to the smallest detail - from the characteristic architecture through energy efficiency to the space for interactive exhibits, each of which will arouse children's curiosity about science, engineering, ecology, communications, and the arts.

-All of Muzeiko’s content was developed by leading scientists, educators and designers and is in line with contemporary trends in education.
-The exhibits are based on the theory of learning through play and applied activities, multiple intelligences, suggestopedia, and other techniques for accelerated learning and expanding children’s potential.
+The entire installation in Muzeiko is created by leading scientists, educators, and designers and is in line with modern trends in education.
+The developments are based on theories of learning through play and applied activities, multiple intelligences, suggestopedia, and other techniques for accelerated learning and potential development.

 Science becomes a game when you can touch and smell it, jump with both feet into another world, experiment, and be surprised.
 When you can dream.

 Muzeiko is brave - except when something scares him.
 And beautiful, as beautiful every triangle is.
 And smart - except when he doesn't understand something.
 In that case, he immediately goes to see him and finds out on the spot.
 Because Muzeiko has a magical skill - to travel through time.
 Well, and one more thing - to hide from the dangers by sticking to something triangular.
 Like the pyramids in Egypt.
 Like shark fins.
 As… you will see for yourself.